thyarcanist/EntropyLattice-Public/README.md

 The library is designed with an elegant mathematical foundation inspired by information theory and lattice-based mathematics.
 Note: This is for evaluation NOT production.
 I'm already working on a fix for the issues with this one.
 So, hold up on downloading it until I do. :)
+3/18/2025 - Taking a bit longer than I thought because I'm making sure the randomness was valid; the initial version was missing some values but as noted in the Evals, what I added in passed, the Dieharder 10v10.
+I'm doing another pass at the functions and then doing tests to make sure nothing is broke.

 ## Features